 Explore traditional poses with the support of the hammock.
 We offer an aerial yoga class that moves at a steady pace with a dynamic flow of transitioning poses designed to warm the body, leading to a peak pose, and then cool down.
-This class is for all levels but it is recommended (but not required) that students take the aerial yoga intensive to familiarize themselves with terminology and techniques before taking aerial flow.
-Recommended for ALL LEVELS and ALL BODIES.
+This class is recommended for ALL LEVELS and ALL BODIES.

 Aerial Flow explores traditional yoga poses with the incorporation of a silk hammock as a prop.
 Elevate your practice with this fun, upbeat class that is designed as an all-around workout that encourages a sense of freedom and weightlessness.
 The hammock eases tension in the spine and joints, builds core and upper body strength, increases flexibility and balance, and allows for deeper access to traditional poses.
 This class incorporates inversions, climbs, and safe drops in the hammock hung at hip height.
 It is suitable for all levels of practitioners and there are no shape, size, or age limitations.*